A manifesto

 A place can lie in ways a panel cannot, and the more whole it looks, the more dangerous the lie.
 The honesty is not a virtue draped over the design.
 It is the design.

-A moment reconstructed is only as complete as what was recorded.
-A service no one instrumented is not drawn as a gap; it is simply not there, absent from the scene as it is absent from the record, and a scene that looks complete tells the engineer's own eyes that nothing is missing.
-So the scene must wear its blind spots.
-The unobserved has to look unobserved.
-Inferred structure has to look inferred.
-A world that is live but delayed has to show its delay, because animated traffic that is really ninety seconds old is exactly the misplaced trust that gets people hurt.
+A service no one instrumented is not drawn as a gap; it is simply not there, and a scene that looks complete tells the engineer's own eyes that nothing is missing.
+So the scene must wear its blind spots: the unobserved has to look unobserved, inferred structure has to look inferred, and a world that is live but delayed has to show its delay, because animated traffic that is really ninety seconds old is exactly the misplaced trust that gets people hurt.

 And the debt that outranks the rest.
-The number this whole idea lives or dies on is time from first anomaly to witnessed cause: the minutes between the page and the moment an engineer is looking at the reason and knows it, at lower cognitive cost, measured against the best flat baseline there is, a good trace waterfall and a well-tuned dashboard.
+The number this whole idea lives or dies on is time from first anomaly to witnessed cause, measured against the best flat baseline there is: a good trace waterfall and a well-tuned dashboard.
 That number does not exist yet.
-When it does, it should be published with the method in the open, whichever way it lands, and if it lands the wrong way, that belongs on the same page as this.
+When it does, it should be published with the method in the open, whichever way it lands.

 The graveyard

 People have built spatial observability before, and it died.
 Netflix open-sourced Vizceral, a beautiful live traffic map, and let it go quiet.
 CodeCity rendered software as buildings.
-3D topology viewers and VR network operations centers get rebuilt every hardware cycle and buried every time, and the simplest explanation is not that a paradigm suppressed them.
+3D topology viewers and VR network operations centers get rebuilt every hardware cycle and buried every time.
 People tried them, and users did not want them.
 That deserves an answer, not a step around.

 Refuse the flatness